g-hegde/dataeng-webdeploy/README.md

 * Creating Natural Language Processing (NLP) pipelines and Machine Learning (ML) pipelines for text messages.
 * Deploying trained and validated ML models to webapps.

 The dataset for this project is a set of text messages sent during real disasters.
-The messages were translated into English and categorized into several different classes.
+The messages were translated into English and categorized into several different classes by Figure 8 and provided for use by Udacity.
 The message 'We need food and water over here' for instance could be classified simultaneously as 'Aid related', 'Water', 'Food' and 'Request'.
-A large corpus these messages is used for training multi-output classification models which can then be deployed to a back-end (using Flask) that runs on a web-server.
+A large corpus of these messages is used for training multi-output classification models which can then be deployed to a back-end (using Flask) that runs on a web-server.
 User input is obtained in the form of typed text messages into web forms.
 The machine learning application running on the back-end makes a prediction and sends the results to the front-end where a categories corresponding to that message are visually displayed.

 A fairly basic dashboard displaying key statistics of text messages in the database is also displayed on the front page.